 1 MS. MARY FEARON: Definitely.
-2 MS. NATALIE CLIFFORD: And, that women 3 could potentially bring their families with them?
-4 MS. MARY FEARON: Definitely.
+2 MS. NATALIE CLIFFORD: And, that women could potentially bring their families with them?
+3 4 MS. MARY FEARON: Definitely.
 5 MS. NATALIE CLIFFORD: Thank you.
 Ms. Moon 6 Perrin, I have a few questions for you, please.
 I want to 7 have a little conversation putting labour laws aside, 8 because my clients are grassroots Indigenous women in this 9 region, so covering the four Atlantic provinces.
 And, as 10 a matter of their own initiative, they support women, as a 11 first, but ultimately, families and communities.
 And so, 12 they have asked me to ask you a specific question and get 13 your advice.
 14 So, just to back up, one of the things that 15 I understood you to say was that you wanted some 16 independence, or you would like sex workers to have 17 independence.
-But, at the same time, you identified when 18 you were talking specifically about your daughter that if 19 she were to engage in sex work, you hope she would have reach out and offer support to help ensure safety for these women.
-They want to know the best way to approach that so as not to impose on their independence.
-So, if you could give us some direct advice, it would be greatly appreciated.
+But, at the same time, you identified when 18 you were talking specifically about your daughter that if 19 she were to engage in sex work, you hope she would have 20 supports and safety.
+21 So, my clients know that there are women 22 working in our communities, in reserves, so we're talking 23 cities, but separately remote communities.
+And, 24 sometimes, there's denial and it's kind of very taboo.